 Being a PlayStation gamer has never been better.
 After a solid 2017 with exclusives right up until the end of the year, it’s gotten hard to keep up.
-There’s also a ton of new games that have released in the past two months so you can understand when I say this is the busiest time of the year in this industry.
+There are also a ton of new games that have been released in the past two months so you can understand when I say this is the busiest time of the year in this industry.

 Guerilla Games released Horizon Zero Dawn back in February but the timing was off, with The Legend of Zelda: Breath of the Wild releasing just a week after this game, hype quickly shifted to Nintendo’s latest Zelda title.
 This is a shame because Guerilla did right by the open-world formula, with a tight narrative, expansive but detailed environments, and characters worth their salt.

 Thankfully, with 2017 almost done, now is the perfect time for Guerilla Games to strike and drop their first and only expansion for Horizon Zero Dawn.
 I’m glad to be back in this beautiful, chaotic world.
 I had forgotten how easy it was to get lost, running around the map is all it takes to get back into the swing of Horizon’s wonderful gameplay.

 The Frozen Wilds isn’t endgame content, instead, Guerilla Games drops us mid to end game and moves the action to an entirely new Biome called The Cut, an entirely new area.
 This story is set apart from the main campaign, a story that resonated with me when I originally reviewed it.
 I platinumed that game as quickly as I could, spending time listening to every log I came across.